 paint and decals, protect them with a good coat of wax, as the

 Evapo-Rust can harm them.
 After soaking in Evapo-Rust for up to

 24 hours, things can be rinsed off in water.
 Then dry them

 immediately with a hair dryer or other means.

-rinse.)
+(With some parts

 The Evapo-Rust may leave a dull or dark residue on surfaces,

 which can easily be polished clean.
-You may also get acceptable effects
+You may also get acceptable

-immersing the machine.
+instead of immersing the machine.
+Some products chemically

 - "For minor rust removal, try using an electric eraser (also

-known

-'architect's eraser').
-Koh-I-Noor and
+known as an 'architect's eraser').
+Koh-I-Noor and Staedtler both

-white refills are especially good for removing light surface dirt and
+refills are especially good for removing light surface dirt and

 oxide layers (practice on a tarnished penny!)."

-- Here's a really easy way to touch up small spots of black paint
+- Here's a really easy way to touch up small spots of black

-a permanent black marker.
+typewriters): use a permanent black marker.
 This is easy to

 apply, lies flat on the surface, and can make a big difference.

 Despite the term "permanent," it is also easier to remove than

 - What if you want or need to use real paint?
-Touch-up paint for
+Touch-up paint

+handy here.
 It dries to a glossy finish and is not thick or

 clumpy, as long as it's shaken enough in advance.
 But take a

 has dried -- you may find that it's not really as black as the

 - "The paint pen to use is Uni-Paint medium line PX-20 (or fine